HMNZS OTAGO - P148

 OTAGO was delivered to the Ministry of Defence and commissioned into the Royal New Zealand Navy on 18 February 2010.
 OTAGO is the second ship of this name to serve in the Royal New Zealand Navy.

 Download PDF Profile (pdf, 305kb)

-The OPVs' are designed to undertake patrols in the southern ocean where ice may be encountered.
-The ship is not designed as an icebreaker or to enter Antarctic ice packs but has a strengthened hull that enables her to enter southern waters where ice may be encountered.
+The OPVs' are designed to undertake patrols in the southern ocean.
+The ship is not designed as an icebreaker or to enter Antarctic ice packs but has a strengthened hull that enables her to enter southern waters.
 The ship also has the range and other cold-climate capability to undertake operations in the freezing conditions of the southern oceans.

 The OPVs' conducts maritime patrols in conjunction with the RNZAF P-3K2 Orion maritime patrol aircraft in the New Zealand EEZ, southern ocean and South Pacific.
 The surveillance tasks are primarily non-military in support of civilian agencies and involve specialist staff from government agencies such as Foreign Affairs, Customs and Fisheries.

 The OPVs' have a complement of 35 naval personnel and four Government agency officers.
 They also have the capacity to host 30 additional personnel onboard for general naval training or other duties.

 The OPVs' are capable of many roles including maritime patrol, surveillance and response.
 They have the ability to conduct helicopter operations using a Super Seasprite SH-2G(I) helicopter, boarding operations using the ships Rigid Hull Inflatable Boats, or Military Support Operations with embarked forces.